Wakefield: Industrial Revolution

 During the 19th century Wakefield became the administrative centre for the West Riding, when many familiar buildings were constructed.
-The first civic building in Wood Street, the court house, was built in 1810.
+The first civic building in Wood Street, Wakefield Court House, was built in 1810.
 The West Riding Pauper Lunatic Asylum was built at Stanley Royd, just outside the town on Aberford Road in 1816.
 During the 19th century, the Wakefield Asylum played a central role in the development of British psychiatry, with Henry Maudsley and James Crichton-Browne amongst its medical staff.
 Most of it is now demolished.
 The old House of Correction of 1595 was rebuilt as Wakefield Prison in 1847.
 Wakefield Union workhouse was built on Park Lodge Lane, Eastmoor in 1853 and Clayton Hospital was built in 1854 after a donation from Alderman Thomas Clayton.
-The Mechanics Institute containing an Assembly Room, public library and newsroom supported by subscription was built in Wood Street in 1820–1821 in the Classical style with Ionic details.
+Wakefield Mechanics' Institute containing an Assembly Room, public library and newsroom supported by subscription was built in Wood Street in 1820–1821 in the Classical style with Ionic details.
 Wakefield Literary Society ran there from 1827 until the 20th century and its Geological Society left artefacts to Wakefield Museum.

 Up to 1837 Wakefield relied on wells and springs for its water supply; water from the River Calder was polluted, and various water supply schemes were unsuccessful until reservoirs on the Rishworth Moors and a service reservoir at Ardsley were built providing clean water from 1888.

 By 1885 the streets of the town were paved and flagged and lit with gas supplied by a company incorporated in 1822.
 Between 1870 and 1885 they made improvements on the north side of town around St John's Church now a conservation area.